 When working with data, adding some type of chart can help in your presentation.

-Charts as a design element is something to pay attention to, as it's easy to overwhelm your audience with a bunch of data.
-Here are some thoughts in regards to using charts to your advantage:
+Charts as a design element are something to pay attention to, as it's easy to overwhelm your audience with a bunch of data.
+Here are some thoughts about using charts to your advantage:

 - Don't use too many charts.
-Rather use them sparingly and only when they add value to what you have to say.
+Rather use them sparingly and only when they add value to what you've got to say.

-- Make sure that the data is easy legible.
+- Make sure that the data is easily legible.
 This, by avoiding fancy animations or unnecessary 3D design for example.

 - Have a follow-up slide explaining the key takeaway of your chart.